Kings Point, New York: Utilities

-Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Kings Point.
+National Grid USA provides natural gas to properties within the Village of Kings Point that are hooked up to natural gas lines.

-Power

 PSEG Long Island provides power to all homes and businesses in Kings Point, on behalf of the Long Island Power Authority.

-Sewage

 Kings Point is primarily unsewered.
 The overwhelming majority of the village, accordingly, relies on cesspools and septic systems.
 The only major exception is the United States Merchant Marine Academy, which operates its own sanitary sewer network.

-Water

 Kings Point is within the boundaries of the Water Authority of Great Neck North, which provides the village with water.

 Landmarks

-Kings Point is the home of the United States Merchant Marine Academy and its maritime museum, the American Merchant Marine Museum.
+Kings Point is the home of the United States Merchant Marine Academy and its maritime museum, the American Merchant Marine Museum, which are listed on the National Register of Historic Places.

 There is also a lighthouse known as the Kings Point Light.
 This is a private building owned and operated by the United States Merchant Marine Academy.
 The lighthouse atop the chapel shines to bring wayfaring sailors home from sea and students back from Long Island Sound, also known as the "Play Pen".